AlexTsumarov/easy-grabber/easy-grabber/README.txt

 == Installation ==

-1. Upload `Easy Grabber` grabber folder to the /wp-content/plugins/ directory.
+1. Install plugin by WP Plugin Manager.
+Or download and copy to plugins folder.
-2. Activate the plugin through the 'Plugins' menu in WordPress.
+2. Activate the plugin.
-3. Set settings in the menu parameters
+3. Set settings in the menu parameters.
+At least you have to set desired source `Website hostname (source)`.

 == Frequently Asked Questions ==